 Accommodation: Where to Stay on San Juan Island

-6. Orcas Island
+12. Orcas Island

 Accommodation: Where to Stay on Orcas Island

-10. Lopez Island
+15. Lopez Island

 Lopez is home to roughly 2,500 residents and 60-plus miles of shoreline.
 Cycling around the entire island is often a full-day fun thing to do.
-A small but worthwhile stop, the Lopez Island Historical Museum is in the center of the village and dedicated to the island's history.
+The Lopez Island Historical Museum is a small but worthwhile stop in the center of the village, dedicated to the island's history.

 Accommodation: Where to Stay on Lopez Island

-11. Lummi Island
+16. Lummi Island